 What I Wish I Had

-SNOO ∙∙∙ This did not exist or at least —I didn’t know about it— when I had a colicky baby.
+SNOO ∙∙∙ This did not exist or at least —I didn’t know about it— when I had my first colicky baby.
 It is super expensive, but I would have spent every last dollar I had to have some relief.
 I imagine this would have been helpful.
+You can now rent this by the month!

 Halo Snoozypod Vibrating Bedtime Soother ∙∙∙ Here is another new product that I think would have been helpful.
 It is much more affordable and something I would definitely add to my Amazon Baby Registry if I could go back in time!